An Open Letter to My Friend Considering Divorce… (Part 1)

 I believe it is highly unlikely you have fallen out of love.
 It might feel that way but it is more probable that one (or both) of you have eroded the trust and respect in the partnership so badly that the feelings of love have vanished right along with them.
 I find it hard to believe that a rational person would consider breaking a family apart and reducing their assets by ½ because they just weren’t feeling it anymore.

-It’s important that you get real with yourself about what these issues are; your part in causing them, and why you allowed them.
+It’s important that you get real with yourself about what these issues are, your part in causing them, and why you allowed them.
 This is important for your healing and your future.
-If you don’t, I promise, you will end up re-creating the same problems you’re facing today with someone else somewhere down the line.
+If you don’t, I promise you will end up re-creating the same problems you’re facing today with someone else somewhere down the line.
 The packaging might look different, but the problems will be from the same root.
-There is a reason you are where you are – the more fully you seek to know and understand these reasons, the better off you’ll be; the happier you’ll be.
+There is a reason you are where you are – the more fully you seek to know and understand these reasons, the better off you’ll be and the happier you’ll be.

 .

-I have learned, being alone is not the same as loneliness.
+I have learned that being alone is not the same as loneliness.
 And there is nothing quite as lonely as a lonely marriage.
 I know that loneliness deadens your soul.

 Let’s talk for a minute about the erosion of trust and respect.
 Unfortunately, we do this to each other in many ways, but there are three ways that are essentially unrecoverable in marriage: Abuse, neglect, and living in active addiction.
 If any (or all) of these things are happening right now in your marriage, it will essentially take an act of God (which can happen) to turn things around.